lucaszischka/BottomSheet/README.md

 `.enableFloatingIPadSheet(Bool)`: Makes it possible to make the sheet appear like on iPhone.

-`.iPadSheetAlignment(Alignment)`: Allows for different alignments of the sheet when enableFloatingIPadSheet is disabled.
+`.iPadSheetAlignment(Alignment)`: Allows for different alignments of the sheet on iPad when enableFloatingIPadSheet is disabled.

+`.sheetPadding(CGFloat)`: Gives the bottom sheet padding on iPad when enableFloatingIPadSheet is disabled.

 `.onDismiss(() -> Void)`: A action that will be performed when the BottomSheet is dismissed.
 -  Please note that when you dismiss the BottomSheet yourself, by setting the bottomSheetPosition to .hidden, the action will not be called.